5 Ways to Check Your Mississippi EBT Balance

 Card Will Not Swipe or Is Unreadable

-Everyday wear and tear can damage the magnetic stripe on your EBT card.
-Exposure to heat, like leaving it in a hot car, or physical cracks can also prevent store terminals from reading it.
+Everyday wear can damage the magnetic stripe on your card.
+Heat, like from being left in a hot car, or physical cracks can also keep store terminals from reading it.
+If you can't check Mississippi EBT balance at the register, the card may be the issue.

-First, try wiping the magnetic stripe with a soft cloth.
+Wipe the stripe with a soft cloth and try again.

-If it still fails, ask the cashier to try another lane or key in the 16-digit card number manually, if the store allows it.
+If it still fails, ask the cashier to key in the 16-digit card number manually.

-For a physically damaged card, call Mississippi EBT Cardholder Assistance at 866-512-5087 to request a free replacement.
-Your old card will be deactivated.
+For a physically damaged card, call Mississippi EBT Cardholder Assistance at 866-512-5087 for a free replacement.
+The old card will be deactivated.

-Entering an incorrect PIN four times in a row will automatically lock your card for 24 hours as a security measure.
-It is also common for households to forget their PIN between purchases.
+Entering the wrong PIN four times in a row automatically locks your card for 24 hours as a security measure.
+It is also common to forget the PIN after long periods without using the card.

 You can also reset your PIN online through the ebtEDGE cardholder portal if you have an account.

-Write the new number down in a secure location, but never on the card itself, to avoid future lockouts.
+Write the new number down in a safe place—never on the card itself—and memorize it to avoid future lockouts.

-In Mississippi, SNAP benefits are issued between the 4th and 21st of each month, based on your case number.
-Delays can happen due to holidays, state computer system maintenance, or a late recertification.
+SNAP benefits are loaded between the 4th and 21st of each month, based on your case number.
+Delays can happen due to holidays, state computer maintenance, or a late recertification.
+A regular EBT balance check in Mississippi can confirm if funds have arrived.

-Confirm your balance with the free Benny app, by calling 866-512-5087, or by checking your last store receipt.
+Confirm your balance in real time with the free Benny app, by calling 866-512-5087, or by checking your last store receipt.

-If your balance is zero after your scheduled deposit date, contact MDHS Client Services at 800-948-3050 to check your case status and confirm all paperwork was received.
+If the balance is still zero after your scheduled date, contact MDHS Client Services at 800-948-3050 to verify that your case is active and that all recertification paperwork was received.

 Get 1-3% cash back on groceries and track your EBT Balance